The Document Foundation: Creation

 The Document Foundation was announced on 28 September 2010 with the Foundation being governed by a "Steering Committee" during the phase of initial creation.
 The announcement received support from companies including Novell, Red Hat, Canonical and Google.
 In December 2010, The Document Foundation announced that the BrOffice Centre of Excellence for Free Software, the organization behind BrOffice joined the Foundation.

 The Foundation also made available a re-branded fork of OpenOffice.org which was based on the upcoming 3.3 version, with patches and build software from the Go-oo fork.
 It was hoped that the LibreOffice name would be provisional as Oracle was invited to become a member of The Document Foundation, and was asked to donate the OpenOffice.org brand to the project.
 Following the announcement, Oracle asked members of the OpenOffice.org Community Council who were members of The Document Foundation to step down from the council, claiming that this represented a conflict of interest, leaving the community council composed 100% of Oracle employees.

 Jacqueline Rahemipour, Co-Lead of the OpenOffice.org Board, stated:

 Although it has been stressed several times that there will be collaboration on a technical level, and changes are possible – there is no indication from Oracle to change its mind on the question of the project organization and management.
 For those who want to achieve such a change, but see no realistic opportunity within the current project and are therefore involved in the TDF, unfortunately this results in an "either / or" question.

 The answer for us who sign this letter is clear: We want a change to give the community as well as the software it develops the opportunity to evolve.
 For this reason, from now on we will support The Document Foundation and will – as a team – develop and promote LibreOffice.

 When the project was announced, The Document Foundation did not exist as a legal entity.
 The Steering Committee wished to formally set up a foundation, and following research chose to establish the foundation in Germany.
 On 16 February 2011, a fundraising drive was announced to raise the €50,000 needed to create a German foundation.
 The required amount was raised in eight days.

 After clearing legal requirements, the foundation was finally incorporated on 17 February 2012.

+In 2026, TDF decided to renew works on LibreOffice online.
+The action created a rift between Collabora and TDF.
+Eventually the friction escalated to the point that TDF decided to revoke all Collabora representatives in TDF.